Studying Diffuse - A Cloud Music App

 Why I chose this?

 First of all whenever I learn a new language I want to learn from an example.
 I also like the example to be somewhat related to multimedia or creative domains, in this case music streaming.
 It also showcased an interesting architecture of a clear frontend and backend, in Elm which was the language in question.
-I want to learn Elm as a purely functional alternative Frontend language to Javascript, so this looked like the perfect fit.
+I want to learn Elm as a purely functional alternative Frontend language to Javascript, so this looks like the perfect fit.
+Since my goal is to learn about Elm overall, I will adopt an open mind to the full project.

 Environment